tushar-tb2/swr/README.md

 ## Industry & Teaching Experience

-* **Lecturer (Degree & Diploma):** Served as an engineering lecturer.
+* **Lecturer (Degree & Diploma):** Served as an engineering lecturer for colleges and BISAG online lectures.
 Under my supervision, a team of two diploma students submitted a "3D Cam Measure" project, which won a $650 reward and secured them job offers post-graduation.
 This also led to collaboration offers from Red Hat.
 * **Quality Control Chemist:** Worked in a pharmaceutical formulation lab following US, BP, and IP medicinal drug protocols at Jay Formulations Ltd.
-* **Translator (Govt. of India):** Currently appointed as a translator for engineering physics for the SWAYAM online and broadcasting project.
+* **Translator (Govt. of India):** A translator for engineering physics for the SWAYAM online and broadcasting project.
-* **Proofreader:** Proofread materials for math, science, physics, and biology at Kumar Prakashan Kendra, Ahmedabad.
+* **Proofreader:** Proofread materials for math, science, physics, and biology.
+*  **Robotics:** Currently, exploring Robotics and AI tools.

 ## Technical Skills & Software Development